 Donations made to GoFundMe Personal campaigns are generally considered to be personal gifts and are not guaranteed to be tax-deductible.
 You can always check with a tax professional to be sure.

-Only donations made to GoFundMe charity campaigns (available in the US and UK) are guaranteed to be tax-deductible and will be sent tax receipts automatically from our charity partner, PayPal Giving Fund.
+Only donations made to GoFundMe charity campaigns (available in the US, UK, Australia, and Canada) are guaranteed to be tax-deductible and will be sent tax receipts automatically from our charity partner, PayPal Giving Fund.
 Donations to these campaigns are collected by PayPal Giving Fund, a non-profit organisation, and forwarded to your designated charity.

 For UK charity campaigns, PayPal Giving Fund will also claim any eligible Gift Aid on behalf of the organisation and forward 100% of it to the charity.
 Unlike other platforms, no fees are deducted from Gift Aid contributions.
 Gift Aid is a tax incentive that enables UK charities to claim an additional 25p for every £1 donated by a UK taxpayer.
 Donors must opt in to Gift Aid in order for the charity to claim it.